This post explores the benefits of fermented carrots and provides you with a recipe for an easy way to add these gut-boosting foods to your diet.

 You can add ginger to make fermented ginger carrots.
 Ginger is a popular spice used in pickling and fermenting practices.
-If you like spicy carrot fermented carrots and ginger are another recipe you can try.
+If you like spicy carrots, fermented carrots, and ginger are other recipes you can try.
 Fermented asparagus is super easy to make too.

 The sky’s the limit when it comes to fermented vegetables.
 You can also pair carrots with other veggies like cabbage or onions.
 The fermentation of these foods creates flavorful and colorful carrot kraut.